launchscout/graphql-admin/README.md

 ## GraphQL server

 This project has so far only been tested using [our fork](https://github.com/gaslight/absinthe_example) the example [Absinthe](http://absinthe-graphql.org/) project.
-To try it, close this project and run it.
+To try it, clone this project and run it.
 It already supports CORS so it should "Just Work" (TM).